Coloring graphs with forbidden almost bipartite subgraphs: Abstract

 \section{Abstract}

-A conjecture of Alon, Krivelevich, and Sudakov states that, for any graph $F$, there is a constant $c(F) > 0$ such that $\chi(G) \leq (c(F) + o(1)) \Delta / \log\Delta$ for all $F$-free graphs $G$ of maximum degree $\Delta$.
-The only graphs $F$ for which this conjecture has been verified so far---by Alon, Krivelevich, and Sudakov themselves---are the so-called {almost bipartite} graphs, i.e., graphs that can be made bipartite by removing at most one vertex.
-Equivalently, a graph is almost bipartite if it is a subgraph of the complete tripartite graph $K_{1,t,t}$ for some $t \in \N$.
-The best heretofore known bound on $c(F)$ for almost bipartite $F$ is due to Davies, Kang, Pirot, and Sereni, who showed that $c(K_{1,t,t}) \leq t$.
-We prove that in fact $c(F) \leq 4$ for any almost bipartite graph $F$, making the bound independent of $F$.
-We also establish a more general version of this result in the setting of DP-coloring (also known as correspondence coloring), introduced by Dvo\v{r}\'ak and Postle.
+Alon, Krivelevich, and Sudakov conjectured in 1999 that for every finite graph $F$, there exists a quantity $c(F)$ such that $\chi(G) \leq (c(F) + o(1)) \Delta / \log\Delta$ whenever $G$ is an $F$-free graph of maximum degree $\Delta$.
+The largest class of connected graphs $F$ for which this conjecture has been verified so far, by Alon, Krivelevich, and Sudakov themselves, comprises the almost bipartite graphs (i.e., subgraphs of the complete tripartite graph $K_{1,t,t}$ for some $t \in \N$).
+However, the optimal value for $c(F)$ remains unknown even for such graphs.
+Bollob\'as showed, using random regular graphs, that $c(F) \geq 1/2$ when $F$ contains a cycle.
+On the other hand, Davies, Kang, Pirot, and Sereni recently established an upper bound of $c(K_{1,t,t}) \leq t$.
+We improve this to a uniform constant, showing $c(F) \leq 4$ for every almost bipartite graph $F$.
+This surprisingly makes the bound independent of $F$ in all the known cases of the conjecture.
+We also establish a more general version of our bound in the setting of DP-coloring (also known as correspondence coloring) and consider some algorithmic consequences of our results.